eduardofischermath/homemade_financial_instruments/ISSUES.md

 Other alternative is to keep the same name but also have trees with mutable node structure (in the future, as they are not needed now).

+## ISSUE #0035py OPEN

+Consider whether to keep FrozenBinaryTree as a subclass of FrozenTree.

+One reason to keep it: all methods of FrozenTree are applicable (with any possible arguments) to all FrozenBinaryTrees with the understanding that the left node is the child 0 and the right node is the child 1 of a node (when considered as FrozenTrees, where the children are given numbers).

+One reason to not: if we want to implement an address/path system for a FrozenTree, it can be done with a sequence of numbers (instead of L-R-paths as is the case for FrozenBinaryTrees).
+But in this case the addresses would be incompatible for a FrozenBinaryTree when considered as a FrozenTree: would the path be "lrll" or "0100"?

+So if we want to implement paths for FrozenTrees, I believe we are forced to abandon the subclassing.